johnkeates/hibernate-filemaker-dialect/README.md

 </dependency>
 ```

+#### Configure Spring properties

-setup the following properties in application.properties
+Setup the following properties in the resources/application.properties file

 ```properties
 # Hibernate did not recognize itsels which database is FileMaker